davidbauch/QDaCC/README.md

 ---

 ## Initial State
 An initial state can be constructed by superpositioning different states with real or complex amplitudes.
-Providing a special instructor for the state, an initially coherent or squeezed state can be constructed too.
+Providing a special instructor for the state, an initially coherent, thermal or squeezed state can be constructed too.

 The general syntax reads: